Menu

 R.E

 The religion we will be studying this term is Judaism.
 The theme we will have a particular focus on is Shabbat.
-The key question for this term in R.E is ‘Is Shabbat important to Jewish children?
+The key question for this term in R.E is ‘Are Rosh Hashanah and Yom Kippur important to Jewish children?’

 PSHE

-Our Summer One Topic in PSHCE is ‘Coping with Change.’
+Our Summer One Topic in PSHCE is ‘Families and Committed Relationships.’

 Homework